Why Early Owner’s Representation Protects Budget, Schedule, and Financing

 Why Do I Need an Owner’s Representative?

 Whether you are an experienced project owner with several developments or tackling your first development, an owner’s representative can assist you in safeguarding your investment.
-Although a representative has expertise in all areas, knowledgeable professionals such as Moran Construction Consultants understand that, when it comes to an owner’s representative service, there is not a one size fits all approach.
+Although a representative has expertise in all areas, knowledgeable professionals such as Moran Consultants understand that, when it comes to an owner’s representative service, there is not a one size fits all approach.
 Established in 1968 as a general construction company, we evolved into a company specializing in construction consulting in the 1980s.
 From projects priced at hundreds of thousands to hundreds of millions of dollars, we’ve diligently served clients across the United States for over 40 years.
 We pride ourselves in providing a personalized service that is tailored to fit an owner’s needs and recognize that those needs may vary from project to project.
-When you choose Moran Construction Consultants for your owner’s representation needs, you can feel confident knowing that your project is in capable hands.
+When you choose Moran Consultants for your owner’s representation needs, you can feel confident knowing that your project is in capable hands.

 Give us a call at 866-545-3350 or contact us online to learn more!